This ball can count. Throw it to your baby, it says 1. Baby throws it back, it says 2.

 Objective: Learning numbers by listening

-Method: Using the number mode, throw or pat the ball so it counts.
+Method: Select the number mode, throw or pat the ball so it counts.
 Children can learn the correct pronunciation of the numbers 1 to 10 by listening.
 Parents can also encourage children to count along with the ball.

 Method: Teach children to identify letters using the alphabet side of the ball.